 B – Recirculating.
 Potentially a good solution though none currently on the market actually work well and all should be avoided.
 To work properly they need a system that effectively filters the air to remove grease, moisture, odors, VOC’s, Carcinogens and PM — the purpose of an exhaust hood.
 The filter system to do this requires about a 3’x5’x5’ space, costs about $9,000, uses a lot of energy and requires weekly maintenance.

 C – Flush / In-Ceiling.
 These can provide better effluent removal than Downdraft of Recirculating but generally not by much.
 For these to be effective they must be quite large in order to capture the effluent that spreads out as it rises.
-With a 8.5’ high ceiling an in-ceiling hood would need to be approx 5’x8’ for a 36” range.
+VOC containing effluent generally expands about 6” per 28” rise but nearer the ceiling this increases very dramatically.
+With a 8.5’ high ceiling an in-ceiling hood needs to be approx 5’x8’ for a standard 36” range.

 D – Over-The-Range-Microwave and Vent-A-Hood.
 Will capture and exhaust about 20-50% of effluent.
 However, these are quite noisy and more difficult to clean than standard consumer hoods.